Pros

 1. Vast Employment Opportunity

+Income is one of the primary things you consider when moving.
+In Dallas, Texas, large company headquarters are established.
+This translates to plenty of jobs all around.
+Some of the biggest companies here are Southwest Airlines, AMR Corporation, AT&T, Bank of America and ExxonMobil, to name a few.
 If you’re looking to start a business, Dallas offers a friendly business climate to entrepreneurs, given its affordable costs.
 If your goal is to be employed, the proliferating business opportunities make it easy to land a job.
-In fact, Forbes ranked Dallas at number ten for “Best Places for Businesses and Careers.”
+In fact, Forbes ranked Dallas at number ten for “Best Places for Businesses and Careers.”2.
+Fewer Taxes

 Nothing delights one more than spending less for one of the most fixed expenses of all: taxes.
 It’s invigorating to find out that you’re not required to pay state income tax in Dallas.
 This means an increase in disposable income, allowing you to buy more and allocate more spending for dining out, entertainment or getaways.